|

 preaching community of women as well as land, and urging violent resistance to

+the mobs.
 A stream of pamphlets from Winstanley’s pen denounced parson Platt and his

 corrupt church, the landlords and their corrupting wealth, and the Ranters and